-These are just two views on the present peace negotiations in Juba expressed by internally displaced people in Northern Uganda and quoted in a study published last week by Oxfam.
-My discussions with IDPs in countries affected by displacement in Africa — such as Côte d’Ivoire, Sudan and CAR — indicate that these opinions are widely shared among internally displaced persons in many countries with peace processes: They feel alienated and excluded from negotiations whose very outcome will determine whether they will be able to return to their villages or remain in congested camps or miserable and overcrowded settlements.
+My discussions with internally displaced persons (IDPs) in many countries where peace processes are taking place reveal a common theme: They feel alienated and excluded from negotiations whose outcome will determine their very future: whether they will be able to return to their villages or whether they will have to remain in congested camps or miserable and overcrowded settlements.

 In fact, getting to peace in a country or region affected by armed conflict and finding durable solutions for displaced populations are closely intertwined.

 “Integrating Internal Displacement in Peace Processes and Agreements”, the guide for mediators we launch today here in Bern aims at addressing this complex relationship.
 The Guide was developed by the Brookings-Bern Project on Internal Displacement which I co-direct with guidance from a steering committee chaired by me and composed of senior mediators and leading experts on internal displacement, in close cooperation with the United Nations Mediation Support Unit within the Department of Political Affairs, and in consultation with experts on mediation, peacemaking, and internal displacement.
 The lead author in drafting this guide was Gerard Mc Hugh.
 I am grateful to the Political Division IV for their continuous support throughout the development of this guide.
 I am also glad that we can jointly launch it today together with Swisspeace.

 1. Peace Agreements Matter for Internally Displaced Persons